Cognigy/Documentation/docs/ai/administer/billing.md

 **An end user sends exactly 50 user inputs within a period of less than 24 hours.**

-An end user begins interacting with a Cognigy.AI-powered virtual agent and sends 50 user inputs.
+An end user begins interacting with a Cognigy.AI-powered AI Agent and sends 50 user inputs.
 The entire interaction takes 15 minutes.
 The system will record *1 billable Conversation* as the end user had fewer than 51 user inputs and only interacted with the system for 15 minutes.

 #### Scenario 2

 **An end user sends more than 50 user inputs within a period of less than 24 hours.**

-An end-user starts to interact with a Cognigy.AI powered virtual agent and sends 101 user inputs within 2 hours of time.
+An end-user starts to interact with a Cognigy.AI powered AI Agent and sends 101 user inputs within 2 hours of time.
 The system will record *3 billable Conversations* as three multiples of 50 inputs have been processed.

 #### Scenario 3

 **An end user starts an interaction by sending a message, doesn't respond for a day, and then continues the interaction.**

-An end user begins interacting with a Cognigy.AI powered virtual agent by sending a single message.
+An end user begins interacting with a Cognigy.AI powered AI Agent by sending a single message.
 The user then pauses the interaction for more than 24 hours and returns the next day by sending another message.
 The system will record *2 billable Conversations* since they extend over multiple days and exceed a duration of 24 hours.

 ### xApps